Conformal Prediction in Hierarchical Classification with Constrained Representation Complexity: Proposed methods

+Due to the nested set constraint in (\ref{eq:mincovset}), the set-valued predictor in (\ref{eq:crsvpr}) satisfies the nestedness property in (\ref{eq:nested}).
+Thus, this set-valued predictor automatically has the classical marginal coverage guarantees of conformal prediction.
+Similar as for the first approach, the randomization term $u\cdot\hatP(\sety^{(k)}\setminus\sety^{(k-1)}\,|\,\bx)$ is again included to prevent over-coverage.

-Before discussing the set-valued predictor in (\ref{eq:crsvpr}), we first discuss the algorithmic aspects of computing the set of lowest common ancestors in (\ref{eq:mincovset}), because the algorithmic insights are needed to formally prove that the sets returned by (\ref{eq:crsvpr}) are nested.
-At first impression, the combinatorial optimization problem in (\ref{eq:mincovset}) looks challenging, but it can be solved in an efficient manner with a divide-and-conquer algorithm that is described in Algorithm~S\ref{alg:mincovset}.
-To this end, some data structures need to be initialized first in Algorithm~S\ref{alg:initsrv}.
-Both algorithms can be found in the supplementary materials.
+Let us now discuss the algorithmic aspects of computing the set of lowest common ancestors in (\ref{eq:mincovset}).
+At first impression, the combinatorial optimization problem in (\ref{eq:mincovset}) looks challenging, but it can be solved in an efficient manner with a divide-and-conquer algorithm that is described in Algorithm~\ref{alg:dpmincovset}.

 For every internal node of the hierarchy, the optimization problem can be broken down into simpler subproblems of the same type.
-As an example, consider an internal node $v'$ that has four children $(v'_1,v'_2, v'_3,v'_4)$ in a predefined hierarchy, and assume that we aim to find set of lowest common ancestors with representation complexity three for a set of classes $\hat{\omega}(y;\bx)$ that are all descendants of $v'$.
+As an example, consider in a predefined hierarchy an internal node $v'$ that has four children $(v'_1,v'_2, v'_3,v'_4)$ containing at least one element of $S_k$, and assume that we aim to find the set of lowest common ancestors with representation complexity three for a set of classes $S_{k}$ that are all descendants of $v'$.
 As potential divisions of the representation complexity, one could find one common ancestor as descendants of children $v'_1$, $v'_3$, and $v'_4$, or as descendants of children $v'_1$, $v'_2$, and $v'_4$, or as two descendants of $v'_1$ combined with one descendant of $v'_4$, etc. In fact, many combinations are possible.
-Speaking in formal combinatorial terminology, one has to consider for the node $v$ all \emph{weak compositions} of the integer three into four elements.
-For each of these weak compositions, the optimization problem can be recursively divided into smaller problems with lower representation complexity, where the node $v$ is replaced by each of its non-zero children in the composition.
+Speaking in formal combinatorial terminology, one has to consider for the node $v$ all \emph{compositions} of the integer three into four elements.
+For each of these compositions, the optimization problem can be recursively divided into smaller problems with lower representation complexity, where the node $v$ is replaced by each of its non-zero children in the composition.
 However, implementing such a strategy in a recursive manner would heavily blow up the computations, since each of the smaller subproblems would need to be solved many times.